 A cosmetic smile makeover in Hanoi — typically 6–10 porcelain veneers across the upper smile zone, sometimes combined with whitening on lower teeth — costs USD 1,500–4,500 at international-patient clinics.
 The equivalent in Australia runs AUD 12,000–28,000; in the UK, GBP 7,000–18,000.
 The savings are dramatic enough to justify the flight for most multi-unit cases.

 The risk, however, is the “Hollywood smile package” — a marketing term that has become a vector for over-treatment.
 A good clinic plans the minimum number of teeth needed to achieve your goal.
 A bad one sells the maximum.
-This guide covers seven Hanoi clinics that handle cosmetic cases well, with an honest red-flag section before the list.
+This guide leads with that red flag, points to the clinic we recommend first, and gives you the framework to vet any cosmetic clinic yourself.

 The first choice for smile makeover work in Hanoi.
 Picasso’s international caseload means its aesthetic standard is calibrated to patients accustomed to Western cosmetic results, and its E.max and named zirconia material use is documented rather than implied.
-4.9/5 from 3,921 patient reviews across the national network — including a large proportion of cosmetic cases.
+4.9/5 from 3,000+ Google reviews across six branches — including a large proportion of cosmetic cases.

 Shade consultation before any preparation, digital smile preview, in-house or audited lab for the veneer fabrication.